-Identify and monitor social media platforms students are using to respond to the suicide.
 Encourage parents to monitor internet postings regarding the death, including the deceased personal profile pages.

+Clarksville Charter School

-Section K: Crime Assessment
+ection K: Crime Assessment

-Part 1: Crime Assessment
+art 1: Crime Assessment

 In compliance with SB 187 and SB 334, will compile statistics pertaining to school crime committed at our locations and at school-related functions.
 The school will complete a California Safe Schools Assessment - School Crime Reporting Form for each incident that occurs.
 Copies of these forms shall be inserted in the Appendix this plan.
 The school will also insert an annual breakdown of incidents, by month.
 Information obtained will assist the school and in developing programs to reduce the incidence of crime on campus.